yashmishra045/File-Integrity-Checker/README.md

 4) Monitoring, analyzing and verifying file integrity

-   The FIM tool compares the hash values on the files to quickly and clearly detect anomalous changes.
+   The FIC tool compares the hash values on the files to quickly and clearly detect anomalous changes.

 5) Issuing an alert

-   In the event an unexpected or unauthorized modification has been made, the FIM tool will also alert the individual on the given email for further investigation      and possible remediation
+   In the event an unexpected or unauthorized modification has been made, the FIC tool will also alert the individual on the given email for further investigation      and possible remediation